operand/agency/README.md

 discovering and invoking actions across all parties, automatically handling things such as reporting exceptions, enforcing access restrictions, and more.

-The API accommodates integration with systems as varied as:
+The API accommodates agent integration with systems as varied as:

-- voice assistants
 - UI driven applications
 - terminal environments
-- web applications
 - software APIs
+- other AI agents
 - people
 - ...
 - anything